bobdry/illus/comics.md

     <div class="row">
         <div class="col-6 col-lg-8">
           <h3>Hatch Effect #2</h3>
-          <p>Sheila, Paul and Byron try to make sense of what they've seen.
+          <p>Sheila, Paul and Byron try to make sense of what they&rsquo;ve seen.
 Bo and Phil arrive at the mine in time for a startling discovery.
 The Bright Creek miners face peril of prehistoric proportions.
 Word of these phenomena spreads.</p>
           <a href="{{ "contact/" | prepend: site.baseurl }}" class="button-bd me-3 mb-3"><strong>BUY PRINT</strong></a>
           <a href="https://www.amazon.com/gp/product/B09L2KFYTY" class="button-bd" target="_blank"><strong>BUY DIGITAL</strong></a>
         </div>